Abubraik/Algoriza-Internship-2023BE250/README.md

-# Algoriza-Internship-2023BE250
+# Vezeeta-Web-API

 ## Overview
-Algoriza-Internship-2023BE250 is a .NET Core Web API project simulating vezeeta.com.
+Vezeeta-Web-API is a .NET Core Web API project simulating vezeeta.com.
 It's designed with onion architecture, ensuring adherence to clean code principles and SOLID design.
 The API supports three roles: admin, doctor, and patient, each with specific functionalities.
 It features JWT authentication and email confirmation.

 ## Features